-3.5.
-GX Touch 50 series & GX Touch 70 series
+3.4.
+GX Touch 50 & GX Touch 70

-The GX Touch 50 & GX Touch 70 series are display accessories for our Cerbo GX.
-The five inch and seven inch touchscreen displays, available in two versions, for top mount or wall mount installation or as a flush mount version, give an instant overview of your system and allow to adjust settings in the blink of an eye.
-Their super-slim waterproof design and simple installation bring a lot of flexibility when creating a crisp and clean dashboard.
+The GX Touch 50 & GX Touch 70 are display accessories for our Cerbo GX.
+The five inch and seven inch touchscreen displays give an instant overview of your system and allow to adjust settings in the blink of an eye.
+Their super-slim waterproof design, top-mountable setup and simple installation bring a lot of flexibility when creating a crisp and clean dashboard.

 No configuration is required.
-When the screen is connected, the device will automatically display the GX overview and menu controls.
+When the screen is connected, the device will automatically display the GX overview and menu controls